4.1. License Management¶

 Accept.
 After that, the endpoint shows up in the asset tab and is now ready to be managed or scanned.

-A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see chapter 7.1 Performance Tuning for details).
+A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see section Performance Tuning for details).
 If ASGARD has scheduled a task for the endpoint (for example: run THOR scan) it will be executed directly after the poll.

 4.4.
 Asset Management¶